Oslo Accords: End of the interim period

+Some have interpreted this to mean that the Palestinian Authority was only meant to be temporary.
+Others have accused Israeli governments of not living up to their obligations under the Accord.
+The lack of a permanent agreement has led both Israelis and Palestinians to regard the Oslo Accords as no longer relevant.

-In May 1999, the five years interim period ended without reaching a comprehensive peace agreement, but elements of the Oslo Accords remained.
+Nevertheless, elements of the Oslo Accords remained.
 The interim Palestinian Authority became permanent, and a dominant factor of the PLO.
 The West Bank remained divided into Areas A, B and C. Area C, covering some 60% of the West Bank, is under exclusive Israeli military and civilian control.
 Less than 1% of area C is designated for use by Palestinians, who are also unable to build in their own existing villages in area C due to Israeli restrictions.
 The Israeli Civil Administration, part of a larger entity known as Coordinator of Government Activities in the Territories (COGAT), which is a unit in the Defense Ministry of Israel, is still functioning in full.
 The Israeli–Palestinian Joint Water Committee also still exists.

 At the 2000 Camp David Summit, the US tried to save the Accords by reviving the negotiations.
-After the failure of the Summit, the Second Intifada broke out and the "peace process" reached deadlock.
+After the failure of the Summit, the Second Intifada broke out and the "peace process" reached a deadlock.

-Implementation of the Israeli withdrawal
+Security control

 Following the Gaza–Jericho Agreement and prior to the first Palestinian Authority elections, Israel withdrew in 1994 from Jericho and from most of the Gaza Strip.
 In accordance with the Hebron Protocol, Israel withdrew from 80% of Hebron in January 1997.
 With stalled negotiations, further redeployments did not take place.
-By March 1998, none of the withdrawals had occurred in October 1998, the parties signed the Wye River Memorandum, promising resumption of the redeployments, but only the first stage was implemented.
+By March 1998, none of the withdrawals had occurred.
+In October 1998, the parties signed the Wye River Memorandum, promising resumption of the redeployments, but only the first stage was implemented.
 While Netanyahu faced opposition within his cabinet, additional withdrawals were delayed.
 During the Second Intifada, in 2002, the Israeli military re-occupied many of the areas previously turned over to Palestinian control.